IBM/automation-integration-platform/README.md

 17. For the `repo_org` value set it to your default org name, or specific a custom org value.
 This is the organization where the GitOps Repository will be created in.
 Click on top right menu and select Your Profile to take you to your default organization.

-18. Set the `repo_repo` value to a unique name that you will recognize as the place where the GitOps configuration is going to be placed before Data Foundation is installed into the cluster.
+18. Set the `repo_repo` value to a unique name that you will recognize as the place where the GitOps configuration is going to be placed before CP4I is installed into the cluster.

 19. You can change the `gitops-cluster-config_banner_text` banner text to something useful for your client project or demo.